EPSAlicante/ansibleEPS/README.md

 4. **Execute playbooks** from Admin menu '/etc/ansibleEPS/menu.py'

-##Does it work for all Operating System?
+## Does it work for all Operating System?

 Most playbooks need to install specific software on nodes.
 By default playbooks work with **'yum'** and **'apt'** package managers.
 To add new package managers, it's necessary to modify playbooks code.

 System is ready to work with the following Operating Systems (all of them with 'yum' or 'apt' package manager):

   - CentOS 6

+  - CentOS 7

   - Debian 4